Elsa Bassermann

-Elsa Bassermann (born Elsa Sarah Schiff; January 14, 1878 – May 30, 1961) was a German screenwriter, stage and film actress.
+Elsa Bassermann (born Elsa Sarah Schiff; January 14, 1878 – May 30, 1961) was a German screenwriter and stage and film actress.
 She was married to Albert Bassermann and often acted with him.
-As she was Jewish the couple had to leave Nazi Germany and go into exile in Switzerland and the United States.
+As she was Jewish, the couple had to leave Nazi Germany and go into exile in Switzerland and the United States.
 She later returned to Germany, where she died in 1961.